darkrenaissance/darkfi/doc/src/dev/contrib/contrib.md

 ## Employment

 We are only looking for devs right now.
 If you're not a dev, see the [learn section](dev/learn.md).
-We offer mentoring, but most people simply don't have the willpower to stick through to the end eventhough it's possible for anybody to become a dev.
+We offer mentoring.
+Anybody can become a dev.
 It's not that hard, you just need focus and dedication.

-We offer two options:

-* Fully anonymous employment paid with crypto.
-* Normie employment with a job contract.

 To be hired as a dev, you must make commits to the repo, preferably more than minor cosmetic changes.
 It also is useful to have online repositories